 Beach Time – Sugar Beach

-Sugar Beach is a popular snorkeling site, you can also snorkel right off the main beach.
+Sugar Beach is a popular snorkeling site and a great spot for beach time.
 You can rent gear from property for many options, including snorkeling, snuba ( cross between snorkeling and scuba) in which divers get an oxygen tube that goes up to a boat on the surface of the water, allowing for depths of 20 feet.
-Most romantically, Sugar Beach is the only place on St. Lucia to offers guided night snorkeling ($25 an hour), assisted by underwater flashlights. or you can just enjoy some beach and swim time.
+Most romantically, Sugar Beach is the only place on St. Lucia to offers guided night snorkeling ($25 an hour), assisted by underwater flashlights.

 Zip lining/Air Tram/ Hiking